New York Rangers: GAG line and championship appearances (1967–1980)

 Jean Ratelle played with the Rangers from 1960 to 1975.

 In 1968, the Rangers moved into the fourth version of Madison Square Garden.
 During the 1969–70 season, the Rangers acquired veteran goaltender Terry Sawchuk, playing his final season with New York.

 In 1971–72, the Rangers reached the 1972 Stanley Cup Final despite losing high-scoring center Jean Ratelle to injury during the last half of the regular season.
 The strength of players such as Brad Park, Jean Ratelle, Vic Hadfield and Rod Gilbert (the last three constructing the famed "GAG line", standing for "goal-a-game") carried them through the playoffs.
 They defeated the defending-champion Canadiens in the first round and the Chicago Black Hawks in the second, but lost to the Bruins in the Cup Final.

 The following season in 1972–73, the team made the semifinals against the Black Hawks again, but lost in five games.
 The Rangers' conference semifinals series against the Philadelphia Flyers in the 1974 playoffs, which they lost in seven games became the first Original Six club to lose a playoff series to a 1967 expansion team.
 This series was noted for a game seven fight between Dale Rolfe of the Rangers and Dave Schultz of the Flyers.
 The Rangers' new rivals, the New York Islanders, who entered the League in 1972–73 after paying a territorial fee – $4 million – to the Rangers, were their first-round opponents in the 1975 playoffs.
 After splitting the first two games, the Islanders defeated the Rangers 11 seconds into overtime of the deciding game three.

 In a blockbuster trade with the Boston Bruins, the Rangers acquired Esposito and Carol Vadnais from the Bruins for Park, Ratelle and Joe Zanussi in 1975–76.
 On January 8, 1976, Emile Francis was fired after the team got to a bad start.
 Ron Stewart who was coaching the team was also fired.
 John Ferguson Sr. took over as both coach and general manager for the remainder of the season.
-To assist in Ferguson's contention building, the team acquired Ken Hodge from Bruins in exchange for Rick Middleton.
+To assist in Ferguson's contention building, the team acquired Ken Hodge from the Bruins in exchange for Rick Middleton.
 However, the team failed to make a playoff push and Ferguson was fired in 1978.
 Madison Square Garden's new owner, Sonny Werblin, hired Fred Shero to take over as head coach and general manager.
 In the 1979 Stanley Cup playoffs, the Rangers defeated the Islanders in the semifinals and advanced to the 1979 Stanley Cup Final, losing to the Canadiens.